You might recall our very first blog post

 When March rolls around, then we'll be off to Honolulu for the first 3 weeks for training before we set sail to our islands.

-(3 Day Boat Trip to French Frigate Shoals and 5 to Laysan)
+(3 Day Boat Trip to French Frigate Shoals and 5 to Laysan)- we're ready to leave stat!

 But first, we're headed back to Rocky Mountain National Park's